Kalakalappu 2

-Kalakalappu 2 is a 2018 Indian Tamil-language comedy film directed and co-written by Sundar C and produced by Khushbu.
-It is a spiritual successor to the 2012 film Kalakalappu.
+Kalakalappu 2 is a 2018 Indian Tamil-language comedy film directed and co-written by Sundar C and produced by his wife Khushbu.
+It is a spiritual successor to Sundar's 2012 film Kalakalappu.
 The film stars Jiiva, Jai, Shiva, Nikki Galrani and Catherine Tresa.

-Though it had been discussed since 2012, the film began production only in October 2017 and ended that December, taking place in locations including Varanasi, Karaikudi, Pune and Hyderabad.
+The film was officially announced in September 2017.
+Production began the following month and ended that December, with filming taking place at locations in Varanasi, Karaikudi, Pune and Hyderabad.
 It was released on 9 February 2018.

 Plot

 The film starts with Raghu trying to kill his father for not taking good care of his family.
-That is when he discovers that he owns an ancestral property in Kasi which was given as lease almost a century ago.
+That is when he discovers that he owns an ancestral property in Kasi which was given as lease almost a century ago, when he meets Aishwarya, a tahsildar.
+He falls for her, but she doesnt reciporate.
+But after a few events, she realises his love for her.
 At the same time, an IT raid takes place in a minister's house.
 The minister hands over the laptop having his property detail to his auditor, who demands five crores to hand over the laptop.
 In Kasi, Raghu's ancestral property is taken care by Srinivas alias Seenu, but he was unsuccessful in the business that he is doing.
 It is then shown that both Seenu and Raghu had been cheated by Ganesh.
-They move to Karaikudi to get hold of Ganesh and get back their money.
+They move to Karaikudi to get hold of Ganesh and get back their money, but realise that ganesh loves aishwarya but the later doesnt reciporate.
+She tells raghu she loves him only and asks him to ignore ganesh.
+He is glad, and the duo reconcile with a steamy momemt, where raghu hides behind.
+Aishu when 2 people come, and playfully pinches her waisr in the saree, tickling aishu, as she laughs but doesnt expose him, leading the people to think she is crazy.
+Later, she playfully chides him for touching her, but his flattery makes her blush.
 Meanwhile, the minister starts his journey to get back the laptop.
 In Karaikudi, Ganesh and his two associates reveal that they want to cheat a billionaire to get valuable diamonds from him.
 Moreover, he assures to give back their money if they help him.
 After multiple attempts, they manage to get it overnight and plan to escape together.
 However, Ganesh sees Raghu with his girlfriend Aishwarya, whom he liked very much.
 He intends to cheat both Raghu and Seenu for his revenge.
 Seenu and Raghu find out about this later and chase after him.
 After multiple chases, the diamonds in a tusk cover are placed in a random train in the railway station.
 How Raghu and Seenu recover their money and how the minister retrieves the laptop forms the rest of the story.